kawax/google-sheets-project/README.md

 https://github.com/invokable/laravel-google-sheets

-The current implementation is a sample code for service account authentication using Laravel 12 and Livewire (no authentication required).
+The current implementation is a sample code for service account authentication using Laravel 12 and Livewire Starter Kit.

 ## Features